 Hollow Knight review

 Hollow Knight is a Metroidvania that needs no introduction.
-If you’ve been on the internet for long enough, you’re borderline guaranteed to have run into either a small thing with white mask and a knife nail or madmen screaming about a “silksong” being released any second now.
+If you’ve been on the internet for long enough, you’re borderline guaranteed to have run into either a small thing wearing a white mask and brandishing a knife nail, or madmen screaming about a “silksong” being released any second now.
 Safe to say, it’s a *beloved indie hit*.

 User Experience is well-done.
-Every slash feels instant, every hit taken has weight, the game feels amazing and the controls tighter than in any game I played before (low bar?).
+Every slash feels instant, every hit taken has weight, the game feels amazing and the controls tighter than in any game I played before (a low bar?).
 Though challenging, I enjoyed the platforming sections of the game.

 But now we come to the negatives.
 I won’t hide that most of them are “skill issues” or part of the genre’s charm, but these reviews are supposed to be about my experience with the games.

-The first problem is boss difficulty - I don’t like being “stuck” in games due to battles.
+The first problem is boss difficulty – I don’t like being “stuck” in games due to battles.
 If there is an unbearable boss fight in front of me, I’d rather be offered an easier difficulty after a few failed attempts than spend hours doing Sisyphean labor.
 For me, games are a story medium first, gameplay second2.
-And when the gameplay is the centrepiece, I prefer it to be something that makes my brain work, not hands - I spent far longer bashing my head against The Talos Principle 2’s DLC than beating the final few bosses of Hollow Knight, but it didn’t feel as bad because the problem was not thinking hard enough rather than pushing buttons not as precisely and quickly.
+And when the gameplay is the centrepiece, I prefer it to be something that makes my brain work, not hands – I spent far more time with The Talos Principle 2’s DLC than it took me to beat several final bosses of Hollow Knight, but it didn’t feel as bad because the problem was not thinking hard enough rather than pushing buttons not as precisely and quickly.
 There wasn’t even a difficulty setting here!

 The respawn system only deepens the frustration, as you have to backtrack occasionally long distances at the cost of your time and at the risk of loosing all your currency if you fail.
-Several times I lost multiple hours and several bossfights worth of Geo and felt a very strong desire to just close the game for good.
-Perhaps I would’ve been a slightly less bitter person for it, but here we are.
+Several times I lost multiple hours and several bossfights worth of Geo (the currency) and felt a very strong desire to just close the game for good.
+Perhaps I would’ve been a slightly less bitter person for it.